 3. Ready for the next stage?

 Self-feeding is a skill which can start at 6 months with the introduction of finger foods.
 It is possible that your little one is throwing food because they are ready for the next developmental steps of self-feeding.
 They become bored of picking up foods with their hands.
 It can help to change the size and shape of the foods from long sticks (from 8-9 months) to cube shapes so that they can practice their pincer grips.
 It may also be time to introduce cutlery.
 Choose short and wide handled implements such as doddl, as they will be more likely to have success due to their design.

 In some cases, toddlers throw food out of frustration.
-They are trying to use their cutlery to stab or scoop food but they are failing and becoming frustrated.
-It is really important to select cutlery that is ‘fit for purpose’ and that allows your toddler to take that next developmental feeding step.
-I used doddl cutlery with my son and now recommend it to my clients.
+They are trying to use their fork or spoon to stab or scoop food but they are failing and becoming frustrated.
+It is really important to select utensils that are ‘fit for purpose’ and that allow your toddler to take that next developmental feeding step.
+I used doddl utensils with my son and now recommend it to my clients.
 It is designed with short fat handles which are ideal for gripping and taking food to the mouth with minimal spillage.
 The metal tines of the fork make stabbing super easy which leads to SUCCESS from the start!

 5. Be consistent

-Our range of doddl baby cutlery, suitable for 6 months+ is perfect for introducing cutlery to your little one.
-The fork and spoon have smooth ends which feel comfortable in your baby’s mouth and the short handles encourage the correct grip.
-The children’s cutlery is suitable for 12 months+ and includes a fork, spoon and knife.
+Our range of doddl baby utensils, suitable for 6 months+ are perfect for introducing cutlery to your little one.
+The fork and spoon have smooth ends which feel comfortable in your baby's mouth and the short handles encourage the correct grip.
+The children's utensils are suitable for 12 months+ and includes a fork, spoon and knife.
 The short, smooth handles encourage the correct finger placement, developing dexterity, coordination and control.
-This makes it easy to transition to adult cutlery as and when they are ready.
+This makes it easy to transition to adult utensils as and when they are ready.